OrbitalEnterprises/eve-market-strategies/chapters/03-market-making.md

 In this example, we'll attempt to find promising asset types for a relisting strategy.
 As with other examples, we'll look in the busiest station in The Forge.
 However, the techniques we describe are applicable in any of EVE's regions.
 As with our other examples, you can follow along by downloading the [Jupyter Notebook](code/book/Example_17_Evaluating_Relisting_Targets.ipynb).

-As in our other examples, we'll start with a simple liquidity filter to eliminate assets which have obvious problems and would be very unlikely to satsify our other requirements.
+As in our other examples, we'll start with a simple liquidity filter to eliminate assets which have obvious problems and would be very unlikely to satisfy our other requirements.
 We'll pull in our liquidity filtering framework from previous examples.
 For relisting, our filter will select based on number of trading days and number of orders:

 ![Basic Relisting Liquidity Filter](img/ex17_cell1.PNG)